 3. Use Complex Passwords

-Using space before and/or after your passwords is also a good idea to throw the hacker off.
+Using a space before and/or after your passwords is another good idea that will throw a hacker off.
 That way, even if you write your password down, it would be safe as only you would know that it also needs a space at the front/end.
 Using a combination of upper and lower cases also helps, apart from using alphanumeric characters and symbols.

 4. Use Password Managers